AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/redis-service-configuration.md

 To avoid memory exhaustion of L2 cache implementations, Adobe Commerce clears the storage when a certain threshold is reached.
 The default threshold value is 95%.

-It is important to adjust the L2 cache memory maximum usage based on project requirements for cache storage by either of the two options:
+It is important to adjust the L2 cache memory maximum usage based on project requirements for cache storage.
+Use one of the following methods to configure memory cache sizing:

-1. Create a support ticket to request size change of the /dev/shm mount
+- Create a support ticket to request size changes of the `/dev/shm` mount.
-1. Adjust the `cleanup_percentage` at the application level to cap the maximum filling percentage of the storage.
-In this way the remaining free memory can be used by other services.
+- Adjust the `cleanup_percentage` property at the application level to cap the maximum filling percentage of the storage.
+The remaining free memory can be used by other services.
    You can adjust the configuration in the deployment configuration under the cache configuration group `cache/frontend/default/backend_options/cleanup_percentage`.

 >[!NOTE]